sudarshan2401/tp/docs/UserGuide.md

 ```
 3. The result box will display the following message:
 ```
-All students in class CS2103T has been marked present!
+Successfully marked all students in CS2103T!
 ```
-4. Successfully marked all students in "CS2103T". :tada:
+4. You have successfully marked all the students in "CS2103T" as present. :tada:

 <box type="info">